Dagmawi-22/qelem-web-api/README.md

 - Content Generation via Gemini API
 The extracted content is sent to the Gemini API to generate either:

  A deck of flashcards, or

  A structured set of exam questions

  Output Formatting & Saving
  The generated content is formatted in a predefined structure and saved as a JSON file.

  Download/Return Result
  The final output file is returned to the user for access.

+### Social Sharing
+#####
+- The user generates the desired learning content (exam or deck of cards).

+- The user selects a social platform to share to from frontend or copy the content link & shares it to others.

+- Api will return the specific content parsing it from the shared url.

+### To be added:
+   - Adding popular pdf materials
+   - Progress tracking for a user
+   - Study scheduler & with notifications
+   - Personalization of learning content & studying user behaviour

+## Installation

+### Pre requesties
+#####
+- M

+## Installation

+### 🤝 Contributing
+##### Contributions are welcome!
+If you have ideas for improvements, bug fixes, or new features, feel free to fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you’d like to add.

+### 🔒 License
+##### Do whatever you want with it — learn from it, build on it, break it, remix it.
+Just don’t be shady.
+A little credit is always appreciated. ✌️